coding-kitties/investing-algorithm-framework-documentation/docs/Getting Started/portfolio-configuration.md

      PortfolioConfiguration(
          market="BITVAVO",
          trading_symbol="EUR",
-         max_unallocated=1000 # Max unallocated amount of EUR, the rest of your balance of eur will be untouched )
+         initial_balance=1000 # Max unallocated amount of EUR, the rest of your balance of eur at the exchange will be untouched
+     )
 )
 ```